print logo

 Applicants must be compliant with state and local air quality regulations and will be checked.
 Most agreements have a term of 3 years with annual reporting requirements and penalties for non-compliance.
 Participants can transfer their agreements to other parties if in the best interest of air quality in the region.
 On-road vehicle projects require the Sac Metro Air District to be listed a lien holder on the title.
 These are released at the end of the agreement.

 For this solicitation, projects must be delivered within 180 days of approval.
 All zero emission vehicles funded under this solicitation must be ready for delivery with no delays.
-This may mean that certain vehicles or technolgies may not be eligible for SECAT funding if the estimated delivery is months or years in the future.
+This may mean that certain vehicles or technologies may not be eligible for SECAT funding if the estimated delivery is months or years in the future.
 Applicants should also have charging infrastructure installed at their facility or be able to use existing public charging infrastructure.

 Applications not selected for funding will be placed in a pending file for future funding opportunities.
 If an applicant does not want their application to be held, she or he must contact the Sac Metro Air District to withdraw their application.
 The Sac Metro Air District may also forward applications to other agencies who may have funding for the project.
 Please contact staff if you have any questions about the application process.